RI-SE/smirk/docs/System Test Specification.md

 - [Data Management Specification](</docs/Data Management Specification.md>)
 - [Machine Learning Component Specification](</docs/ML Component Specification.md>)
 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.
+- Hauer, Schmidt, Holzmüller, and Pretschner, 2019.
+Did We Test All Scenarios for Automated and Autonomous Driving Systems?.
+In Proc. of the 2019 IEEE Intelligent Transportation Systems Conference, pp. 2950-2955.
 - ISO/IEC/IEEE, 2018.
 [ISO/IEC/IEEE 29148:2018](https://www.iso.org/standard/72089.html) Systems and Software Engineering - Life Cycle Processes - Requirements Engineering.
 - Masuda, 2017.
 Software Testing Design Techniques Used in Automated Vehicle Simulations.
 In Proc. of the 2017 IEEE International Conference on Software Testing, Verification and Validation Workshops, pp. 300-303.
 - Riccio, Jahangirova, Stocco, Humbatova, Weiss, and Tonella.
 Testing Machine Learning Based Systems: A Systematic Mapping, Empirical Software Engineering, 25, 5193-5254, 2020.